GPlates/GPlates/doc-python-api/sample-code/pygplates_import_geometries_and_assign_plate_ids.rst

     # Parse the input points text file containing a lon/lat point per line.
     # Longitude/latitude is the order that GMT files ('.xy', '.gmt') use.
-    # Note that pygplates specifies points in the opposite (latitude/longitude) order.
+    # Note that pyGPlates specifies points in the opposite (latitude/longitude) order.
     input_points = []
     with open(input_points_filename, 'r') as input_points_file:
         for line_number, line in enumerate(input_points_file):